 There are just some recipes that must be eaten piping hot.
 Whether you’re serving the food right from the pot you cooked it in or transferring it to a serving dish, the container is going to be too hot to place directly on your table, which is why you need high-quality trivets to keep your surfaces safe.

 A trivet is a device made of a heat-resistant material that you can set under hot cookware or serving dishes.
 On a table or countertop, it acts as a buffer to protect the surface from any damage that might result from the heat.
-Most trivets are used on the dining table, but you can also use one during food prep when making a dish that requires combining a hot mixture with other ingredients and you don’t want to work close to the stove.
+Most trivets are used on the dining table, but you can also use one during food prep.
+Ideally, it works well when making a dish that requires combining a hot mixture with other ingredients.

 Trivets are made of various heat-resistant materials, including metal, wood, glass, ceramic, and silicone.